-Property Plant and Equipment (PPE) vi.
+Property Plant and Equipment (PPE)

 The Company has elected to measure property, plant and equipment, and intangible assets at its Previous GAAP carrying amount and use that Previous GAAP carrying amount as its deemed cost at the date of transition to Ind AS.
+PPE are stated at cost of acquisition (including incidental expenses), less accumulated

 PPE are stated at cost of acquisition (including incidental expenses), less accumulated depreciation and accumulated impairment loss, if any.
 Advances paid towards the acquisition of PPE outstanding at each balance sheet date are disclosed as "Capital Advances" under other non-financial assets.
 Under the head "Capital work in progress" comprises the cost of PPE that are not ready for its intended use at the reporting date.
-Depreciation on PPE is provided on written down value basis in accordance with the useful lives specified in computation of depreciation are as follows:
+Depreciation on PPE is provided on written down value basis in accordance with the useful lives specified in Part C of Schedule II to the Companies Act, 2013.
+The estimated useful lives used for computation of depreciation are as follows: